Apps Script provides some features that help you and other developers to build and maintain scripts, add-ons, and web apps together.

 In order to collaborate on a project, you and your collaborators must all have editor access to the Apps Script project file (and its container, if it is a bound script).
 This lets everyone on your team see and make changes to the Apps Script code.
 Editors can also create new code versions, publish add-ons, and deploy scripts as web apps or as executables for the Apps Script API.

 You can help your team by planning beforehand how you handle the editing, reviewing, versioning, and (if applicable) the deployment and publishing of your project, add-on or web app.
 Standalone projects are usually the easiest to collaborate on, because they appear directly in Google Drive and are the recommended project type for add-on and web app development.

 A common problem in collaboration occurs when a script project owner leaves the team without transferring ownership of the project to someone else on the team.
 This can leave you unable to maintain or update the project.
-Placing your script project in a Team Drive prevents this problem, since files in a Team Drive don't have specific owners.
+Placing your script project in a shared drive prevents this problem, since files in a shared drive don't have specific owners.

 Collaboration with the

 clasp command line tool

 clasp allows you to sync projects between script.google.com and your local file

 system.
 This allows you to streamline and automate your code development if you

 and your collaborators are using source control management software such as